 3.1.
 Current level of support for different elements of the CBAM

-4.1.
-Current level of support for EU taxonomy and the ‘do no significant harm’ principle
+6.1.
+Current level of support for EU taxonomy and the ‘do no harm’ principle

 Patrizia Toia vs. Christian Ehler

-6.1.
-Current level of support for different elements of the EU ETS
+9.1.
+Current level of support among MEPs for different elements of legislation on forestry

 For more information, training, consultancy or media relations, contact us at [email protected]